cozyplanes-development/Byte-World-Alpha/README.md

 # Byte-World-Alpha
-Byte World is game created in C++ with C libraries to use C++ compiler just for Classes.
+Byte World is game created in C++ with C libraries.

+Game is 2D.

 Game is created with SDL2.